-She placed her hand against his strong jaw and rubbed against the stiff bristles from him not having shaved in a few days.
+She placed her hand against his strong jaw, rubbed against the stiff bristles from him not having shaved in a few days.
 "I love you too, Cam.
-I really do.
-I want you to know that no matter what happens, I love you and I always will."
+I do.
+I want you to know that no matter what happens, I love you."
 He had to smile.
 For being so smart, she was so transparent.
 He wasn't sure how she expected to sneak away, but he was gonna be on her like glue.
 He decided to distract her a bit.
 "You love me, huh?" he whispered, nuzzling her cheek with his lips.
 "Ummm, yes, with all my heart."
 "But not enough to marry me?"
-She looked up quickly, realizing he was serious.
-"Please don't think that, Cam.
-Yes, I love you enough to marry you."
+She looked up.
+"Please don't think that.
+Yes, enough to marry you."
 "I don't understand.
 You said you couldn't marry me."
 "I'm sorry.
 I haven't had time to explain it to you, but I swear I will.
 Just not tonight, Cam.
 Not now.
 I have so much on my mind."
 "I'm gonna take your mind off some of those things."
 "Can you?
 Will you?"
 He circled around behind her, began to massage her shoulders.
 "You have a lot of tension here," he murmured as he dug his thumbs into the sensitive spots beside her shoulder blades.
 She sighed.
-He moved close, brushed her hair away from her neck and gently kissed her there, lingering and tasting.
+He moved close, brushed her hair away from her neck and kissed her there.
 She leaned back against him, resting her head against his strong shoulder.
 "Do you think it's wrong that I want you?" she asked.
 "I mean, with who knows what happening to my parents right now and all I can think of is being as close to you as I can get?"
 "You need comfort.
 You need release."
 "I need you, Cameron," she whispered.

 "I know.
-Look up," he said.
+Look up," he demanded.